KMS1260/Network-Traffic-Analysis-Intrusion-Investigation/01-using-network-sniffers/README.md

 ![](./images/4.png)

-We will maximize the Wireshark window and initiate network frame collection on the eth0 interface.
+We will maximise the Wireshark window and initiate network frame collection on the eth0 interface.

 ![](./images/5.png)